fenago/gitlab-ci-ansible-course/md/lab17_ansible.md

 journey through which we put together the code for a simple custom module.
 This provided you with a basis for creating your own modules in the future, if you so desire.

-In the next lab, we will explore the process of using and creating another core Ansible feature, known as plugins.

 Questions